Quickstart: Getting started with RADNAC

 Creating a user in RADNAC

-From the managed application page navigate the menu on the left and click on the Add button at the top to start the wizard.
-For the values provide a username (eg. ‘bob’) and password (eg. ‘hello’).
+From the web user interface, click on the Local Users tab and then the Add button at the top right.
+For the values provide a username (eg. ‘bob’) and password (eg. ‘hello’), leaving the ‘Group Memberships’ field empty.

-Now click the Next button at the bottom left of the page, review your changes and then click on the Submit button.
+Now click the Create button at the bottom left of the page.

 Installing the demo server certificate in RADNAC